Data Processing Addendum

 Mechanisms such as the information security program, the executive privacy council, internal and external audits/assessments, internal and external legal counsel consultation, internal controls assessment, internal penetration testing and vulnerability assessments, contract management, security and privacy awareness training, security consulting, policy exception reviews and risk management combine to drive compliance with these requirements.

-When the Data Importer enters into a contractual relationship with a sub-processor, the technical and organizational measures agreed upon are no less than the technical and organizational measures agreed with the Data Exporter.
+When Expel enters into a contractual relationship with a Sub-Processor, the technical and organizational measures agreed upon are no less protective than the technical and organizational measures agreed between Customer and Expel.